fmang/oshu/CONTRIBUTING.md

 Technical choices
 -----------------

-C is love, C is life.
+C is love, but the cost of purity is high and sacrifices type safety.
+The code is being ported to modern C++ but its paradigm will remain mostly procedural

 Since this project is meant to have fun, let's also have fun while making it!